Bloc/swiftris-checkpoints/06-shaping-up.md

 +}
 ```

-Thanks to the `Shape` class, defining Tetrominoes with a subclass is fairly trivial -- we just provide the differential of block locations from a given `row` and `column` with respect to the shape's rotation.
+Thanks to the `Shape` class, defining Tetrominoes with a subclass is fairly trivial.
+Subclasses must simply provide the distance of each block from the shape's `row` and `column` location with respect to each possible orientation.
 A square shape is the easiest, it will not rotate at all since its shape is identical at every orientation.
-Furthermore, its bottom blocks will always be the third and fourth block as defined by the comments at **#1**.
+Consequently, its bottom blocks will always be the third and fourth block as described by the comments at **#1**.

 At **#2** we've overridden the `blockRowColumnPositions` computed property to provide a full dictionary of tuple arrays.
 Each index of the arrays represents one of the four blocks ordered from block `0` to block `3`.
-For example, with a square shape the top-left – block `0` – block location is exactly identical to the shape's `row` and `column` location.
+For example, the top-left block location – block `0` – of a square is exactly identical to its `row` and `column` location.
 Therefore the tuple is `(0, 0)`, `0` column difference and `0` row difference.
 The second block is always `1` column to the right of the shape's given `column` value, therefore its tuple is always `(1, 0)`.

 Finally, at **#3** we perform a similar `override` by providing a dictionary of bottom block arrays.
 As was stated earlier, a square shape does not rotate, therefore its bottom-most blocks are consistently the third and fourth blocks as indicated by the comments at **#1**.